 Governmental Funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
-The BOCES considers all revenues reported in the governmental funds to be available if they can be used to satisfy current obligations as of year-end.
+The BOCES considers all revenues reported in the governmental funds to be available if they can be used to satisfy current obligations as of year-end, generally not over 60 days after year end.
 These revenues could include federal, state, and county grants, and some charges for services.
 Grants are only recognized to the extent allowable expenditures have been incurred.
 Expenditures are recorded when the related fund liability is incurred, except for claims and judgments and compensated absences, which are recognized as expenditures to the extent they have matured.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Acquisitions under capital leases are reported as other financing sources.